 Any suspended matter in the liquid must be removed by fining.
 The fining process is similar to the fining of wine.

 Spirit is added to the liqueur to bring it to the correct alcoholic strength, if necessary.
 All liqueurs are given a final filtration to ensure star-bright clarity before bottling.

-If you saw the history of liqueurs, you can understand that Liqueurs were first

-  produced in the Monasteries of Europe for medicinal purposes.
-Many of the herbs

-  with medicinal properties were grown near the monasteries.
+If you saw the history of liqueurs, you can understand that Liqueurs were first produced in the Monasteries of Europe for medicinal purposes.
+Many of the herbs with medicinal properties were grown near the monasteries.

-  The medicinal properties of these herbs were extracted by steeping them in

-  alcohol.
-In medieval Europe, the flavored liqueurs were applied to wounds and

-  were often drunk in small quantities for curing cold and fever.
-Some were

-  sweetened to make them tastier.
+The medicinal properties of these herbs were extracted by steeping them in alcohol.
+In medieval Europe, the flavored liqueurs were applied to wounds and were often drunk in small quantities for curing colds and fevers.
+Some were sweetened to make them tastier.

-  These were regarded as the protection against infection and plague, but many

-  pharmacists conflicted with the religious laws because of the claims they made

-  for their potions.
+These were regarded as the protection against infection and plague, but many pharmacists conflicted with the religious laws because of the claims they made for their potions.

-  Some of the early liqueurs were made to disguise poor quality spirits.
-Many

-  households had their own concoction, made from garden herbs and local spirit

-  until the 19th century.
+Some of the early liqueurs were made to disguise poor-quality spirits.
+Many households had their own concoction, made from garden herbs and local spirits until the 19th century.

-  Today there are many distillers who make liqueurs of different flavors and
+Today there are many distillers who make liqueurs of different flavors and colors.

-  colors.
 Some liqueurs are generic and others are proprietary.
-Generic liqueurs

-  can be made by anyone.
+Generic liqueurs can be made by anyone.

 The proprietary liqueur is made by a single distiller who owns the right to make the liqueur of that name.